lewconway/plpipe/README.md

 cat data | gracebat -hdevice PNG -hardcopy -printfile out.png -pipe -nxy - -fixed 3840 2160
 ```

-But I find xmgrace to be a bit clunky when it comes to doing anything fancy.
+But I find xmgrace to be a bit clunky when it comes to doing anything fancy such as adding labels etc.

 This python library attempts to make a version of this which
 - Reads data from stdin